parents' passage

 • Backpacking through spectacular Sierra terrain

-• Visits to some of Back to Earth’s favorite places in Yosemite
+• Visits to one of Back to Earth’s favorite places

 • Instruction in core WILD skills